 Adam joined Watsi on October 20th, 2020.
-Eleven months ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation supported Roy, a playful baby boy from Kenya, for corrective surgery to heal his birth condition.
+Two years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation supported Milka, a 48-year-old mother from Kenya, to fund a mastectomy to prevent her cancer from spreading.